CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 ## Responsible disclosure
 This attack has been disclosed to Trezor in december 2018 and the attack path has been fully explained to the security team.
+We didn't get any bounty for this responsible disclosure.
+We obtained 2 other small bounties for the [Side Channel Attack]({% post_url 2019-06-17-Breaking-Trezor-One-with-SCA %}) on the PIN verification and the vulnerability on the password manager.
+It seems Trezor was already aware that Physical seed extraction would be possible.
+Consequently, we only demonstrated the feasability.

 ## Takeaway